 A Practical Guide to the Shinetsu Trail

 Weaving its way along a mountain range that divides the prefectures of Nagano and Niigata, the Shinetsu Trail offers hikers a scenic combination of ridge walks and forest trails.
-Despite being a relatively short long-distance trail, the lack of English-language information and the sometimes quirky Japanese hiking customs can be confusing for foreign hikers.
+Despite being a relatively short long-distance trail, the humid Japanese summer and the sometimes quirky Japanese hiking customs can pose a challenge for foreign hikers.
 That’s why I felt it was time for a Practical Guide to the Shinetsu Trail!

-Even though the Shinetsu Trail uses mountain paths that have been around for centuries, it was only developed as an official trail in 2008.
+Even though the Shinetsu (or Shin-etsu) Trail uses mountain paths that have been around for centuries, it was only developed as an official trail in 2008.
 Still, it is probably one of the less busy long-distance trails in the country.
-It consists of six sections, leading from the top of Mount Daimyojin to the summit of Mount Amamizu, some 80 kilometres northeast along the Sekida mountain range.
-It often takes you on sections of ridge walks where on clear days the vista stretches out on both sides while offering views of both the Mikuni mountains to the south and the Sea of Japan to the north.
+This 110-kilometre trail consists of ten sections, leading from the top of Mount Daimyojin, along the Sekida mountain range, to the peak of Mount Naeba.
+This scenic hiking trail often takes you on sections of ridge walks where the vista stretches out on both sides, offering views of both the Mikuni mountains to the south and the Sea of Japan to the north.

 Guide to Shinetsu Trail